Claims Process Frequently Asked Questions (FAQ’s)

 We cannot speak for SIPC.
 However, the two issues are not related and it should not impact your decision to file a claim with the Antiguan Joint Liquidators.

 The Primary Express Account number may be found in the Account Details section of any statement you previously received from SIB.
-Alternatively, if you have access to the Online Claims Management System established by the former Joint Liquidators, you will find it on the Statement Details page.
+If you cannot locate your PEA please leave it blank and we will obtain this information based on your personal details from the bank records.

 You should submit all support that you have relied on in completing your claim.